 What does an art director do?
 A location scout do?
 A location manager do?

-Anyone these jobs interest you in having a career in film?
+Does anyone of these jobs interest you in having a career in film?

 Read on and let me know your thoughts on being an art director, location scout, or location manager.
 All three jobs place you right in the film industry – right on the set working with the producer and director.